totiffany/totiffany.github.io/_posts/2018-02-15-4-Things-I-Dislike-About-Minimalism.md

 ---
 What's not to like about minimalism?
 To be clear, I think there's a difference between [the heart of minimalism](http://redletterdayblog.com/What-I-Love-About-Minimalism) and the kind of minimalism we're seeing on Pinterest and Instagram.
 The things I dislike about minimalism have to do more with what I'd call "aesthetic minimalism," which is, in a word, trendy.

-You can see examples of aesthetic minimalism everywhere – We're flooded with images of beautifully styled homes, devoid of any color, white drenched instagram photos, and wardrobes consisting only of black, white, and cognac.
+You can see examples of aesthetic minimalism everywhere – Images of beautifully styled homes devoid of any color, white drenched instagram photos, and wardrobes consisting only of black, white, and beige.
 If having a completely nuetral wardrobe make you happy, you should do what works for you, but don't do it just because that's what's in style.
 Surround yourself with things that bring _you_ joy.
 If you like books, it's ok to have a book shelf full of them.
 If you love shoes, you don't need to parse down your shoe collection.
-And for heaven's sake, if you love color, don't feel a need to completely overhaul your home decor.
+And for heaven's sake, if you love color, don't completely overhaul your home decor.

 Here are a few other things I take issue with when it comes to minimalism.